 If you enjoyed this article, please hit that clap button below 👏.

-Cliff Lerner is the author of Explosive Growth — A Few Things I Learned Growing To 100 Million Users and Losing $78 Million.
+Cliff Lerner is the author of the Best Seller Business Book, Explosive Growth — A Few Things I Learned Growing To 100 Million Users and Losing $78 Million.
 Read more of Cliff’s thoughts on startups, viral marketing, entrepreneurship, and bitcoin at The Explosive Growth Book Website.